Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. all of the above

 Task 24.
-In the diagnosis of exacerbation of chronic pancreatitis, the decisive of the laboratory parameters is:
+In the diagnosis of exacerbation of chronic pancreatitis, the decisive laboratory indicators are:

 2. alkaline phosphatase level